nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 means that you are running this command as root in the remote machine.
 And the remote folder is not important.
 Note that you know that it is a root user because the prompt ends with '#' and not with '$'.
 With this provisions I hope it is clear where are you running what command.

 Finally, I will check links and versions.
 I will try not to link to third party blogs but prefer tools documentation.
 That said, links might be broken.
 I will always try to provide information about the link so you can search the internet easily.

+## Technology stack and options

+This is a quick survey of the technologies we are using, why I chose them and the alternatives.

+1. __Web server: Caddy__ server.
+Runner up NGINX.

+    We picked Caddy vs NGINX, because Caddy is even simpler to configure than NGINX.
+Caddy is just one binary, you can run it in your local machine and it has https build in.
+I am a big fan.
+NGINX is also great, you can't go wrong with any of them.

+    Apache is still a valid option.

+2. __Framework: Python + Django.__ No runner up, or just too many of them.

+    Most of the technology, advices and best practices are fairly independent from  Python and Django so you could easily adapt this to _Nodejs + Express_, for instance.
+If you are comfortable with Python but you don't want to use Django, you might use Flask.

+    Some other programming languages like Java (and the JVM languages) or C# have it's own ecosystem and will have implications on what other tools you use.
+3. __Application server: Gunicorn.__ Runner up Daphne.

+    Gunicorn follows the WSGI server protocol while Daphne follows ASGI.
+This basically means that Gunicorn is a blocking synchronous server and Daphne is asynchronous.

+    We went for Gunicorn for simplicity.
+Upgrading to a ASGI compliant server should be an easy job.
+That's tomorrows problem.

+    Other options include uWSGI, Uvicorn (ASGI), Hypercorn (ASGI).
+See the [Django documentation](https://docs.djangoproject.com/en/4.2/howto/deployment/)
+4. __Database: PostgreSQL.__ Runner up MySQL or SQLite

+    If you have a reason why not to use PostgreSQL go ahead and do that.
+Note that we are still using SQLite during development.
+5. __Host provider: DigitalOcean.__ Runner up Scaleway or Oracle Cloud (free!)

+    There are a lots of great options here.
+We went with DigitalOcean because it is cheap and an excellent service.
+Second to none.
+6. __Domain registrar: Namecheap.__ Runner up GoDaddy

+    Again there are tons of options here.
+Take into account that not all name registrars offer the same feature.
+Exercise caution when going for a less known one.
+Also keep an eye for the renewal costs.
+7. __Email provider: Zoho.__ Runner up Google (paid service).

+    Other options <https://www.migadu.com/> for 20€ a year or [prontonmail](https://proton.me/) for 50€/year for 10 email addresses.
+Fastmail has a similar price to Google, [tutanota](https://tutanota.com/pricing) has also a very generous offer and might even be for free if you are doing [open source](https://tutanota.com/discount).
+    A completely different way would be to self host.
+I don't recommend that, although you will have infinite amount of email addresses and will be in control of everything you might find that many of your emails are not being delivered correctly.
+As of today email is a sort of oligopoly and you might end up in an unlucky situation in which all your outgoing email is being blocked.
+There are people with notable success here, so it is definitely possible.
+If you are going down that route consider using [Cloudron](https://www.cloudron.io/) with a DigitalOcean droplet.
+8. __Logs: Sentry.__ Runner up Loggly
+    I don't have a ton of experience here.
+Other two options are [new relic](https://newrelic.com/) and [Loggly](https://www.loggly.com/).
+    I chose Sentry for simplicity, it would be very easy to switch to another platform.
+Your logging platform should be mostly unintrusive.
+9. __Wireframes: [Draw.io](https://www.drawio.com/).__ Runner up Figma
+    Although this blog post is not about the frontend, it helps a lot having the wireframes in place.
+Draw.io is a simple, free, well done tool useful in many contexts.
+One of the many things I learned from Stephen Grider.
+    Figma can also be used for wireframing.
+And also lots of other possibilities.
+10. __GitHub__.
+No runner up
+    There are alternatives out there like [GitLab](https://about.gitlab.com/), but I haven't used them
+11. __Ubuntu Linux__.
+No runner up
+    We will be deploying in an Ubuntu VPS.
+Any debian based system should work in a very similar way.
+The whole thing will work in any Linux system but you might have to change a few commands.

 ## Getting a domain name (~10€ a year)